ScCummings/Haskell-Blog/BNFC.md

 Peter Naur and John Backus are the engineers for which the form was named though a lot of the understanding of the form can be drawn from a 1963 report by
 Naur called ALGOL 60.

-One important aspect of BNFC or rather the history of BNFC that I want to touch on is the idea that truly this form is merely a way to define context-free grammars.
-In the previous blog post I explained that
+BNFC is exactly what is sounds like, a means for from this form of *metasyntax* into Haskell.

+In this way, BNF can merely be thought of as a way to rewrite context free grammar rules into code.